rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/common-issues.md

 ---
-title: Azure Marketplace Common Issues
+title: Common Issues for Rancher Prime PAYG on Azure
 ---

 This page covers some common issues that might arise when setting up the Rancher Prime PAYG offering on Microsoft's Azure Marketplace.

 ### Migrating Rancher to a Different AKS Cluster